uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 •	Maximum tree depth = 17

 <div style="text-align: justify">The accuracy obtained by the model using the numbers mentioned above was around 64 %.
 Values of these parameters were changed to default values (default of the package: DecisionTree.jl), and then the new model was generated and tested.
-With the default values, the achieved accuracy was around 66 %.  </div>
+With the default values, the achieved accuracy was around 66 %.
+The confusion matrices obtained from this model is shown in Figure 13.  </div>

+![
+**Confusion matrix for the ‘Random Forest’ model** ](https://user-images.githubusercontent.com/112973532/205183301-d8f2f1d6-2fbd-4448-bcd5-3425bc479287.png "Tall image"){#fig:tall-image height=3in}

 ### 3. Regression
 <div style="text-align: justify">Regression is a method for creating a model of the relationship between one or more independent variables and dependent variables, where variation in the dependent variables is used to explain variation in the dependent variables.
 The regression method prepared for this project considered a total of 260 independent variables and 1 dependent variable (classification).
 The regression model was optimized by minimizing a maximum square error function used a learning rate of 0.001 and 10,000 steps.
 60% of the entire data set was used as training for the regression model.</div>

 <div style="text-align: justify">Ideally, regression model results should match actual observations.
-As observed in Figure 13(a), similar values were predicted for the three observed classes, which enables this system alone to accurately classify the predictions.
-These findings, plus observations from the confusion matrix in Figure 13(b), confirm that the regression model is inadequate for a classification model.</div>
+As observed in Figure 14(a), similar values were predicted for the three observed classes, which enables this system alone to accurately classify the predictions.
+These findings, plus observations from the confusion matrix in Figure 14(b), confirm that the regression model is inadequate for a classification model.</div>

 ![
 **(a) Class Predictions vs Actual Classes, from regresion-based machine learning model. (b)Confusion matrix for the regression-based model**